Comparisons

 Unsubscribe anytime.
 We respect your inbox.

 Neither is a bad choice.
 Both measure the biometrics that matter — HRV, sleep stages, and temperature — from the most accurate consumer sensor placement available.
+The deciding factor for most buyers is philosophical, not technical: do you want to own your wearable outright, or rent its best features?

 FAQ